How to Do Payroll in Mississippi: A Guide for Small Businesses

 Paying Employees—Frequency & Method

-There is no Mississippi law mandating employers pay employees on a regular basis, except for employees in manufacturing who work for companies with at least 50 employees.
+There is no Mississippi law mandating employers to pay employees on a regular basis, except for employees in manufacturing who work for companies with at least 50 employees.
 These businesses must pay workers at least once every two weeks and within 10 days of the end of the pay period.
 While there is no law mandating when you pay employees (outside the exception noted), make sure you remain consistent and do not arbitrarily change your pay schedule.

 Mississippi does not specify how to pay employees, so you’re free to consider any of the following methods: